thegamecracks/theticketbot/README.md

 Want to help out by adding translations?
 This bot stores them in the [locales/] directory.
-You can [fork this repository], create a new branch, commit your PO files there, and make a pull request!
+You can [fork this repository], create a new branch, commit your FTL files there, and make a pull request!

 [locales/]: https://github.com/thegamecracks/theticketbot/tree/main/src/theticketbot/locales/
 [fork this repository]: https://docs.github.com/en/get-started/quickstart/contributing-to-projects